Drifter-Supremo/gorlea-snap-tales/memory-bank/openai-integration.md

 }
 ```

+## Image Requirements

+For optimal story generation, images uploaded to Gorlea Snaps must meet the following requirements:

+### Supported File Types
+- PNG (.png)
+- JPEG (.jpeg and .jpg)
+- WEBP (.webp)
+- Non-animated GIF (.gif)

+### Size Limits
+- Maximum file size: 20MB per image
+- Low-resolution: 512px x 512px
+- High-resolution: 768px (short side) x 2000px (long side)

+### Content Requirements
+- No watermarks or logos
+- No text
+- No NSFW content
+- Clear enough for a human to understand

+These requirements are enforced through frontend validation in the ImageUploader component and backend validation in the storyGenerator service.

 ## Security Considerations

 1. **API Key Security**: The OpenAI API key is stored in environment files (`.env`, `.env.local`, `.env.openai`) that are excluded from version control via `.gitignore`.